redis/node-redis/README.md

 `client` will emit `connect` when a connection is established to the Redis server.

+Commands issued before the `connect` event are queued, then replayed when a connection is established.

 ### "error"

 `client` will emit `error` when encountering an error connecting to the Redis server.